 Graduate Fellows can participate in the GFP for up to two years.
 During the first year, the focus of the training program is on the development of a working paper based on dissertation research.
 Fellows will receive training in selecting and framing a research problem, situating the research within the relevant scholarly literature, choosing the appropriate research approach and methods, conducting preliminary research, and drafting a research working paper.
 Papers are drafted by the beginning of March and completed by the end of the academic year, after which they are added to the California Digital Library, the University of California's "eScholarship Repository."
 In addition to regular attendance at weekly seminars, Fellows are expected to provide and receive critical feedback on other Fellows' works in progress; and be active and contributing members of an interdisciplinary community of young scholars.
 In the spring semester, first-year Fellows make a public presentation of their working papers at an ISSI-organized colloquium, panel or conference.
 The presentation provides an opportunity, in conjunction with development of the working paper, to receive feedback and build skill at crafting a rhetorically and academically effective documentation of one's research.

-Only registered UC Berkeley doctoral students who have completed at least three years of graduate study by May 2017 are eligible for this program.
+Only registered UC Berkeley doctoral students who have completed at least three years of graduate study by May 2022 are eligible for this program.
+While it is not a firm requirement, most of the Fellows have passed their qualifying exams prior to entering the program.
+Click here for advice on preparing for Qualifying Exams from Graduate Fellows Program Co-Director David Minkus.

-For questions or additional information please call Dr. David Minkus, Director of the Graduate Fellows Program, at (510) 642-0813 or email inquiries to: minkus AT berkeley.edu.
+For questions or additional information please contact Dr. Deborah Lustig, Co-Director of the Graduate Fellows Program: dlustig AT berkeley.edu.

 There are two stages to the selection process:

-Stage 1: Applications for the Graduate Fellows Program are due at ISSI, 2420 Bowditch Street, Berkeley, CA 94720-5670 before 5PM on Monday, April 3, 2017.
-Applicants will be notified by Monday, April 17th whether their application has been selected for the second and final stage of the selection process.
+Stage 1: Applications for the Graduate Fellows Program are due via the online form linked above before 5PM on Monday, March 28, 2022.
+Applicants will be notified by Friday, April 22 whether their application has been selected for the second and final stage of the selection process.

-We are conducting a workshop for all graduate students interested in applying for the Graduate Fellows Program either this year or in a future year.
+We will be conducting a workshop via Zoom for all graduate students interested in applying for the Graduate Fellows Program either this year or in a future year.
 Attending the workshop is not required.

 "I greatly enjoyed my past year's participation in the ISSI graduate fellows program, and feel my dissertation research and professional development improved substantially because of the program.
 This past year was my first after passing my oral qualifying exams, and I dedicated it to making immediate progress on my dissertation.
 This was reflected in the research and drafting of my ISSI working paper.
 The paper combines research for the three core chapters of my dissertation, which I accomplished this year with ISSI support.